-The Group's principal financial assets comprise of available-for-sale financial investments, cash and other receivables.
-With the exception of available-for-sale financial investments, which are recorded at fair value, all of the Group's financial assets are classified as loans and receivables and are measured at amortized cost.
-The Group's financial liabilities include trade and other payables, interest bearing loans and other long-term liabilities.
-They are all classified as financial liabilities and measured at amortized cost.
+The Group's principal financial assets comprise of available-for-sale financial investments, cash and cash equivalents, and other receivables.
+The Group also has amounts due from subsidiaries.
+With the exception of available-for-sale financial investments, which are recorded at fair value, all of the Group's financial assets are classified as loans and receivables and are measured at amortised cost.